 For streams larger than 2 metres (6.6 ft) in width, large rocks should be placed in a meandering pattern within the culvert and embedded 50% of their diameter.
-See Appendix D: End Area Reductions - Round Pipes with Stream Simulation.
 Larger rocks should also be placed to act as banks along the sides of the culvert.